ericodom/wundergraph-template/README.md

-# WunderGraph Next.js Starter
+# WunderGraph Next.js 13, Postgresql, Tailwind, Auth0 Starter

-This example demonstrates how to use WunderGraph with Next.js.
-We are going to make your data-source accessible through JSON-RPC to your Next.js app.
+This template demonstrates how to use WunderGraph with Next.js 13 app directory with PostgreSQL, Tailwind CSS and Auth0

 ## Getting Started